 Chicken Biryani, Prawns Biryani, Egg Biryani, Paneer Biryani, Mixed Vegetable Biryani.. you get the idea.

-Sometimes, they are named after the cooking methods used – for instance kacchi biryani (made using raw meat and uncooked rice), pakki biryani (made using partially cooked meat and rice as the starting point), and dum biryani (which involves slow cooking the biryani in a heavy bottomed pot, and sealing the opening of the pot with raw dough, so as to not let the steam or the flavors escape).
+Sometimes, they are named after the cooking methods used – for instance kacchi biryani (made using raw meat and uncooked rice to begin with), pakki biryani (made using partially cooked meat and rice as the starting point), and dum biryani (which involves slow cooking the biryani in a heavy bottomed pot, and sealing the opening of the pot with raw dough, so as to not let the steam or the flavors escape).

 Of-course Chicken Biryani is my absolute favorite of the lot, which is why it’s the recipe I am sharing first.
 And Instant Pot is now my new favorite way to make Chicken Biryani.
 Which is why I hope you’ll try this Instant Pot Chicken Biryani recipe, because I know you’ll love it too!

-If you are using boneless chicken, use thigh meat.
-As breast meat is not suitable for pressure cooking.
-Because it’s easy to overcook, and will turn rubbery.
+If you are using boneless chicken, always use thigh meat, as breast meat is not suitable for pressure cooking, because it’s easy to overcook, and will turn rubbery.

 Instant Pot Chicken Biryani – Step by Step

-- Saute the chicken for 5-8 minutes, till the chicken is lightly cooked, and is not pink on the outside.
+- Then add in the marinated chicken, mix it in, and saute for 5-8 minutes, till the chicken is lightly cooked, and not pink on the outside anymore.
+Then turn off the saute mode.

-- At this point, you can also add half of the cashews & raisins set aside earlier.
-The other half can be saved for garnish.
+- At this point, you can also add in half of the roasted raisins and cashews that were kept aside earlier.
+The other half can be used for garnish at the end.

 Instant Pot Chicken Biryani is ready to serve!